guilmont/GP-Tool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+### Binary packages

+Binary packages in Release mode for Windows and Linux are provided in directory packages.
+Unzip to desired path and you are good to go.

+### Source code

 1. Clone the repo.
-As I include several sub-modules as vendors, recursive clone is needed.
+As I include several sub-modules as vendors, recursive clone is needed
    ```
    git clone --recurse-submodules -j4 https://github.com/guilmont/GP-Tool.git
    ```

-2. Building from source code allows these following options:
-  - GRENDER_DPI_FACTOR: Scales GUI by a factor of 2 for HIDPI screens (default OFF);
-  - GP_TOOL: Compiles graphical user interface (default ON);
+2. To build (or not) the GUI, check the option GP_TOOL.
+It is set to 'ON' by default

 3. Build it with CMake setting CMAKE_BUILD_TYPE (usually Release) and CMAKE_INSTALL_PREFIX.
-Compile and install.
+Compile and install

-Upon installation, a shared library with all backend methods will be generated under the name 'GPMethods', from which the user can link to any other C++ project using said tools using CMake and generate 'CMakeLists.txt'.
+Upon installation, a shared library with all backend methods will be generated under the name 'GPMethods', from which the user can link to any other C++ project.
 For convenience and debugging purposes, I also recommend installation in 'Debug' and 'RelWithDevInfo' configurations.
-GP-Tool will be installed only in 'Release', though.
-For more details, considered the pdf documentation provided.
+A 'CMakeLists.txt' is also provided for all built configurations.
+GP-Tool will be installed only in 'Release' configuration, though.

 <!-- todo -->
 ## Todo